Does Blue Cross Insurance Cover Therapy?

 • Occupational Therapist

 Your policy will outline any certifications or other requirements it’s necessary your mental health provider have.
 As a general rule of thumb, coverage is generally designation dependent.
 Your insurance plan should be quite explicit on which designations are covered.
+That being said, if you want to see a counsellor who is registered under a college or assocation that is not in your guide or insurance booklet, it doesn't hurt to ask your plan administrator.
 For more information on designations, you can read our short guide.

 `